slivering/VinaSmol-Unaite/vinasmol/training/dataset/README.md

 ## Data preparation

-We follow the procedure as outlined in [Sailor](https://arxiv.org/abs/2404.03608), using [datatrove](https://github.com/huggingface/datatrove).
-We also take inspiration from [Sailcraft](https://github.com/sail-sg/sailcraft) for Vietnamese-specific filters.
+Our data preparation pipeline uses [datatrove](https://github.com/huggingface/datatrove).
+We take inspiration from [Sailcraft](https://github.com/sail-sg/sailcraft) for Vietnamese-specific filters.

 ### Formatting

-1. Check if existing Vietnamese Wikipedia datasets are correctly formatted, ideally in Markdown, with no missing information.
+The Vietnamese Wikipedia is not properly formatted and there are lots of sections to be removed.
+We can fork [wikiplaintext](https://github.com/OpenLLM-France/wikiplaintext) to adapt it for Vietnamese, process the Vietnamese Wikipedia separately, save it locally and use it instead.
+This separation can help with licensing.

-2. If necessary, we can fork [GoodWiki](https://github.com/euirim/goodwiki) to adapt it for Vietnamese.
+In the meantime, [VietGPT's processed Wikipedia](https://huggingface.co/vietgpt/wikipedia_vi) is a good resource for prototyping as it is significantly cleaner than other sources.

 ### Normalization

-Unicode normalization.
+We normalize Unicode punctuation and fix text encoding using [ftfy](https://ftfy.readthedocs.io/en/latest/).

 ### Deduplication